 operating account means an agency special purpose account established for the purposes of the operations of the agency;

-relevant commitment means a commitment —
+relevant commitment means —

-(a) that is relevant to the financial year referred to in subsection (2); and
+(a) a commitment relating to salaries, wages, superannuation, leave or depreciation that is relevant to the financial year referred to in subsection (2); or

-(b) that relates to salaries, wages, superannuation, leave or depreciation.
+(b) any other commitment prescribed by the Treasurer’s instructions that is relevant to the financial year referred to in subsection (2).

 (2) The Treasurer may direct that an appropriation by an Appropriation Act for a financial year may be transferred to a suspense account to the extent necessary to meet a relevant commitment, and such a transfer is taken to be a payment correctly chargeable against that appropriation for that financial year.

 (3) Money standing to the credit of a suspense account under subsection (2) may only be —